-As a Minister, Member of Parliament or Government Executive, you are likely to be issued multiple digital devices to perform your duties.
+As a Councillor, you are likely to be issued multiple digital devices to perform your duties.
 Ensure you manage these devices securely.

 - Avoid sharing your official devices with others to reduce the risk of sensitive information being inappropriately accessed. - Avoid signing into your accounts on someone else's device to reduce the risk of sensitive information being synchronised to their device. - Use your work account for work purposes only, and your personal accounts for personal use only.
 Ensure you use different, unrelated passwords between both accounts.